 interest.
 The seminars available in any particular year will depend on the interests of students and a faculty member in a specific area of research.

-They range from 4 to 6 credits and may extend from one to three quarters.
+They may extend from one to three quarters.
 Students may also earn credit for individual writing and research projects

 performed under the supervision of a faculty member under

 Several types of externships for credit are available, including those with: